 I adopted Chibi to help the shelter get another cat off their hands.
 I fell in love with this gray cat instantly.
 I was very distant and didn’t really like the feeling of a new cat at first but I remembered that I adopted her to help.
 She was incredibly happy to be in a home because all she would do at our apartment was purr and knead the air.
 It was like she can finally rest her head on a comfy bed and not a cramped cage.

 Now she’s chilling in Mexico with my grandparents lol.
 I might not even bring her back anymore because she hated the airplane ride and absolutely loves the outdoors and heat of mexico.
-Not sure it will make her happy to bring her back to america since she goes crazy in an airplane and I heard some cats get heart attacks in airplanes.
+Not sure it will make her happy to bring her back to america since she goes crazy in an airplane, and I heard some cats get heart attacks in airplanes.
 We will see what happens later hehe.

 Here’s a site in case you want to help other cats, mostly in chicago, but you can get ideas and find some similar sites in your area: treehouseanimals.org

 I told myself this a lot because I remembered how she would bite me if I cried.
 Life goes on, and there are other animals in the world who would have loved your cat just as much as you did.
-There’s many other things to do to continue feeling happiness.
+There are many other things to do to continue feeling happiness.
 Some days if I’m too happy I do feel a bit guilty, but your cat is your best friend, they would understand and be much happier to see you enjoying life.
 I remember times when she was in California with my boyfriend.
 She completely forgot about me lol.
 When I visited him, though, she would sleep with us a lot of times.
 She loved when we were together and happy.
 When she was on the table to be put to sleep, they even gave her bandages in green and blue, the colors me and my boyfriend like.
 (I’m usually green and he’s blue um wtf, this was def a sign)

-10. celebrate the memories and moments!
+10. celebrate the memories

 I continue to remember the day I first saw her on my brothers couch.
 I was so jealous because I thought it was his girlfriends new cat.
 He said she’s actually mine, and I got so happy I cradled her like a baby because she was so tiny.
 I was small too and I’m always happy to know that I got the chance to grow up with such an angelic cat.